ezrablack/clothing_app_team/README.md

     * total cost -->

 # Purchase (belongs to store and user)
-    * has user/store id
+    DONE* has user/store id
-    * contains items from store belong to user
+    DONE* contains items from store belong to user

 # User Properties: (has many purchases, has many clothing items through purchases)
-    * username
+    DONE* username

 <!-- # Clothing Properties: (belongs to store and user)
     * brand name